tremorlabs/tremor-npm/README.md

 ## Using NextJS

 In your terminal, we create a new Next project.
-When promted `Would you like to use Tailwind CSS with this project?`, select `Yes`.
+When prompted `Would you like to use Tailwind CSS with this project?`, select `Yes`.

 ```bash
 npx create-next-app@latest my-project
 cd my-project
 ```

-### Installatin using the Tremor CLI
+### Installation using the Tremor CLI

-You can setup Tremor with our CLI.
+We recommend installing Tremor with our CLI.
 To do so, run this command and select Next as your framework.
 If you prefer a manual installation, check the installation guide on our website.

 ```bash
 npx @tremor/cli@latest init